 In addition, the State agency coordinates and collaboratively executes the beneficiary verifications (EOMBs) process.
 The data analytics personnel within Program Integrity creates an annual schedule for the mailing of EOMBs.
 This is done through the evaluation of category of service and expenditure.
-The EOMB pull by COS may include CMHW youth and may not depending on the COS-related criteria and PI focus.
+The EOMB pull by COS may incude CMHW youth and may not depending on the COS-related critieria and PI focus.
 Each month a total of 500 EOMBs are submitted to beneficiaries.
 The results of the EOMBs are received by the contracted fiscal agent and if issues are identified the fiscal agent initiates contact with the State agency to take action on and investigate the identified issue.
 The State agency tracks the number of EOMBs that receive responses from beneficiaries and the average return rate is approx. 50 % year.
 There have been no issues noted or cases generated related to waiver service expenditures.
 Waiver claims are included in the Explanation of Medical Benefits (EOMB) sample sent to participants.
 This random sample of participants requests the participant verify that the services listed on the EOMB were actually received by them.
 Responses to the EOMB that indicate services were not received are reviewed by the Program Integrity Unit.
-Waiver claims are included in the Explanation of Medical Benefits (EOMB) sample sent to participants and provide the formula are included in the Explanation of medical Benefits (EOMB) sample sent to participants.
-This random sample of participants requests the participant verify that the services listed on the EOMB were actually received by them.
+Waiver claims are included in the Explanation of Medical Benefits (EOMB) sample sent to participants and the average requests the participant verify that the services listed on the EOMB were actually received by them.
 Responses to the EOMB that indicate services were not received are reviewed by the Program Integrity Unit.
+Responses to the EOMB that indicate services were not received are reviewed by them.
 Responses to the EOMB that indicate services were not received are reviewed by the Program Integrity Unit.